 When launching a new digital project, there can be a disconnect between:

-- the business’ understanding of the technical challenges their requirements may present.
+- the business’ understanding of the technical challenges its requirements may present.

 Behaviour-driven development (or behavior-driven development) can help achieve all of the above and ultimately, helps a business and its technical team deliver software that fulfils business goals.

-Konstantin heads up Inviqa's BDD (Behaviour Driven Development) practice.
-To ensure software development meets business goals, Konstantin has established the BDD pipeline, a set of processes and tools that aid collaboration between technical and non-technical teams.
+Konstantin headed-up Inviqa's behaviour-driven development practice.
+To ensure software development meets business goals, Konstantin established the BDD pipeline, a set of processes and tools that aid collaboration between technical and non-technical teams.

 Alistair Stead, former CTO

-Alistair helped bring BDD principles into Inviqa and continued to support the delivery of projects and the progression of BDD practices within the development teams.
+Alistair helped bring BDD principles to Inviqa and continued to supporting the delivery of projects and the progression of BDD practices within development teams.

 Dan North, Dan North & Associates